 A History of the Regiment

-The First Continental Regiment was not accidental named.
+The First Continental Regiment was not accidentally named.
 In addition to being the first regiment raised by Pennsylvania, and the first counted against the state’s quota of twelve regiments to be raised for Continental service, the regiment was the first established by an act of Congress.
 On June 14, 1775, the Continental Congress passed a resolution calling for the raising of six companies of riflemen from Pennsylvania, two from Maryland and two from Virginia.
 By a resolution of June 22, Pennsylvania was directed to raise an additional three companies, which were to be formed into a battalion.

 William Thompson of Carlisle, Pennsylvania, was appointed colonel of the Pennsylvania Rifle Battalion, which following the British tradition of naming a regiment after its commander, became known as “Thompson’s Rifle Battalion.”
 The battalion marched north to join the emerging Continental army and arrived at Cambridge, Massachusetts, on August 7, 1775.
 Being regarded as elite troops, General Washington did not assign the riflemen to regular camp duties similar to the rest of the troops besieging Boston.
 Instead, the riflemen busied themselves with the hounding of British troops with long range fire.
-Yet these Pennsylvanians also proved that soldiers with to much free time would cause trouble.
+Yet these Pennsylvanians also proved that soldiers with too much free time would cause trouble.
 After Washington had to break up a riot between the men of Thompson’s Rifle Battalion and John Glover’s Regiment, the riflemen were found guilty of insubordination and the battalion was assigned to regular camp duties.

 In the fall of 1775, Colonel Benedict Arnold was sent on an expedition through the Maine wilderness to attack Quebec and capture Canada for the American Colonies.
 The companies of Hendricks and Smith of Thompson’s Rifle Battalion were assigned to the Arnold expedition.
 After weeks of extreme hardship, Arnold’s army reached Quebec and laid siege.
 On the evening of December 31, 1775, the combined forces of General Richard Montgomery and Colonel Arnold assaulted the city.
 The attack ended in failure, with Montgomery being killed and Arnold wounded.
 The two companies of the battalion were forced to surrender and held captive in Quebec.